DavidDiasLugon/allestrack/README.md

 # Track App
-A mini software created using Kivy (Python) and MySQL.
+A mini software created using Python's GUI Kivy.

 It's useful to keep track of every piece of content that you consume, that can be a book, a movie, etc.